 YES = 2993 NO= 268 Spoiled papers 15

 That means that 92% voted ‘Yes’ and only 8% voted ‘No’

-Lewes Mayor, Cllr Janet Baah, said: “This is a fantastic result.
+Lewes Mayor (2018-19), Cllr Janet Baah, said at the time: “This is a fantastic result.
 The Plan started with a launch event in February 2013, so it has been a long and sometimes slow road, but this shows confidence in our belief that it has been one well worth travelling.
 If you voted ‘no’ – we hope that you will start to see the real benefit of the Plan as it must now be used as a statutory reference by developers; planning officers, and planning committees, before deciding planning applications in the parish.
 It also means that the town is entitled to a much greater share of Community Infrastructure Levy funds which can pay for a wide range of useful projects.”

-To all those who have helped us develop the Plan – Thank you!
+To all those who helped us develop the Plan – Thank you!

 If you are wondering what you missed – you can read all about the Plan on the South Downs National Park Authority website, which can be accessed by clicking this link: Lewes Neighbourhood Plan – South Downs National Park Authority